Dane County exec tells UW-Madison to close dorms

-MADISON, Wis. — Dane County Executive Joe Prarisi demanded Wednesday that the University of Wisconsin-Madison immediately send all undergraduates living on campus home in an attempt to contain the coronavirus.
+MADISON, Wis. — Dane County Executive Joe Parisi demanded Wednesday that the University of Wisconsin-Madison immediately send all undergraduates living on campus home in an attempt to contain the coronavirus.

 Colleges across the country have been grappling with outbreaks in recent weeks after choosing to return to in-person instruction.
 But UW System schools took a major financial hit after shutting down this spring and system President Tommy Thompson insisted on opening campuses this fall despite the warning signs.